OguzPastirmaci/misc/tagging.md

-There 2 easy ways to add custom data to an instance running on OCI:
+There are 2 ways to add custom data to an instance running on OCI:

 1- Adding a tag to an instance